 The USDA streamline refinance program allows borrowers to refinance their current loan with closing costs and the upfront guarantee fee rolled in.
 You can also add and remove borrowers with a streamlined refinance.
 This option won’t always cost you a new appraisal fee, either.
 Appraisals are only required if you have a Direct USDA Loan (not a Guaranteed one) and are receiving a payment subsidy.

-This is the most popular refinancing option, according to the USDA.
+This is typically the most popular refinancing option during a low-rate environment.
 Again, a new appraisal is only required if you have a Direct USDA Loan and are receiving a payment subsidy.
 This option takes the longest to qualify for, as it requires you to be current on your existing mortgage for at least the last 12 months.

 The non-streamlined refinance will always require a new appraisal.
 The benefit of having a new appraisal gives you the added equity and flexibility to refinance your loan balance, closing costs, guarantee fee, even subsidy recaptures (if you have a Direct Loan).